hebriel/wrench-engine/README.md

 | Windows - MSVC    | :x:                | :x:                |
 | Windows - MinGW   | :x:                | :x:                |

-The Wrench Engine is a C++17 engine based on modern OpenGL that DOESN'T have for goal to revolutionize the gaming industry.
-Yeah.
+The Wrench Engine is a C++17 game engine mostly present to test out my new programming skills.
+I hope it will be usable some day.